glouppe/info8006-introduction-to-ai/lecture7.md

 ## MLPs on images?

 The MLP architecture is appropriate for tabular data, but not for images.
-- Each pixel of an image is a feature, leading to a high-dimensional input vector.
+- Each pixel of an image is an input feature, leading to a high-dimensional input vector.
 - Each hidden unit is connected to all input units, leading to a high-dimensional weight matrix.

 ---